insin/nwb/README.md

 ### Projects

-The `nwb` command handles development of projects with an established directory layout and tests.
+The `nwb` command handles development tasks for different types of projects.

 ```
 Usage: nwb <command>